-Giulio Pugliese is a Lecturer at the Oxford School of Global and Area Studies, University of Oxford, a Part-Time Professor on EU-Asia Studies at the European University Institute, and Senior Fellow at the Istituto Affari Internazionali.
-He specializes in the international politics of the Asia-Pacific with a focus on Japan, China, and the United States.
+Giulio Pugliese is a Lecturer in Strategic Communications at King’s College London and Part-Time Professor of EU-Asia Studies at the European University Institute.
+He specializes in international politics of the Asia-Pacific with a focus on Japan, China, and the United States.
 He has presented and published on academic, policy-oriented, and commercial themes, including in The Australian Journal of International Affairs, The Asia-Pacific Journal, International Affairs, Pacific Affairs, The Pacific Review, and Defence Strategic Communications.
 He is a regular contributor to Asia Maior, Italy’s leading journal on contemporary Asian affairs, and co-author of Sino-Japanese Power Politics: Might, Money and Minds (Palgrave MacMillan, 2017, also available in Korean).

 Conversation